Njorogetracy/find-the-origin/README.md

  - My colleague Mia Rasmussen for the feedback on optimising my site for mobiles after testing the game
  - Code Institute Slack community for the resourceful information and resources
  - Code Institute Tutor Support for being very generous with assitance and guidance in some areas in my project
+ - My family for taking their time to test the quiz